tikoly-com/hugoplate/content/english/pages/build.md

 * WeChat (Live-stream/视频号) handle，**tikoly**
   * Open your WeChat, go to `Discover > Channels`, and hit the search buttom on top right, and key in `tikoly` to find it

-## Propose a topic and recorded session
+## Request a Show

+Are you a product builder with an interesting product and its stories to tell?

+Youc an request a show to demo, show-case or talk about your gig, with our team members who're also builders like yourself.

-> You can plan a call with current host Chance Jiang, at [https://calendly.com/bookchance](https://calendly.com/bookchance), to discuss ideas for a topical session and record it.
+You can plan a call with current host Chance Jiang, at [https://calendly.com/bookchance](https://calendly.com/bookchance), to discuss ideas for a topical session and record it.

-## Upcoming (Backlog)
+## Upcoming Shows (Backlog)

 ### Office Hours